+Natural hazard management policy directions in Australia - and indeed internationally - are increasingly being aligned to ideas of resilience.
+There are many definitions of resilience in relation to natural hazards within a contested academic discourse (Klein et al., 2003; Wisner et al., 2004; Boin et al., 2010; Tierney, 2014).
 Broadly speaking, resilience to natural hazards is the ability of individuals and communities to cope with disturbances or changes and to maintain adaptive behaviour (Maguire and Cartwright, 2008).
 Building resilience to natural hazards requires the capacity to cope with the event and its aftermath, as well as the capacity to learn about hazard risks, change behaviour, transform institutions and adapt to a changing environment (Maguire and Cartwright, 2008).
 The shift from a risk-based approach to managing natural hazards towards ideas of disaster resilience reflects the uncertainty associated with predicting the location and impacts of natural hazard events, the inevitability of natural hazard events, and the uncertainty of future natural hazard risks in a changing climate and population.

+The emergency management community sits at the forefront of operationalizing ideas of disaster resilience.
 Australia's National Strategy for Disaster Resilience champions a resilience based approach to the challenges posed by natural hazards.
 Emergency management and other government agencies involved in hazard management are also adopting principles of natural hazard resilience in policies, strategic planning and community engagement (e.g. Queensland Reconstruction Authority, 2012).
 It is in light of the need to operationalize the concept of disaster resilience that we are developing the Australian Natural Disaster Resilience Index.

-The index is a tool for assessing the resilience of communities to natural hazards at a large scale and is designed to provide input into to macrolevel policy, strategic planning and community engagement activities at National, State and local government levels.
+The index is a tool for assessing the resilience of communities to natural hazards at a large scale.
+It is designed specifically to assess resilience to natural hazards - not derived for another purpose then modified to suit a resilience focus.
+The assessment inputs in several ways to macro-level policy, strategic planning, community planning and community engagement activities at National, State and local government levels.
 First, it is a snapshot of the current state of natural hazard resilience at a national scale.
 Second, it is a layer of information for use in strategic policy development and planning.
 Third, it provides a benchmark against which to assess future change in resilience to natural hazards.
 Understanding resilience strengths and weaknesses will help communities, governments and organizations to build the capacities needed for living with natural hazards.